Hotmoka/hotmoka/tutorial/Takamaka.md

       // we create a signer that signs with the private key of the gamete Signer signerOnBehalfOfGamete = Signer.with
         (signature, initialized.keysOfGamete().getPrivate());

-      // we call the getGamete() method of the manifest; this is a call to a @View method,
-      // hence the nonce is irrelevant and we handly use zero for it StorageReference gamete = (StorageReference) node
-        .runInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest
-          (Signer.onBehalfOfManifest(), // an object that signs with the payer's private key manifest, // payer
-          ZERO, // nonce: irrelevant for calls to a @View method "test", // chain identifier: irrelevant for calls to a @View method BigInteger.valueOf(10_000), // gas limit
-          ZERO, // gas price
-          takamakaCode, // class path for the execution of the transaction

-          // method
-          new NonVoidMethodSignature
-            ("io.takamaka.code.system.Manifest", "getGamete", ClassType.RGEOA),

-          manifest)); // receiver of the method call

       // we get the nonce of the gamete: we use the same gamete as caller and
       // an arbitrary nonce (ZERO in the code) since we are running